bright/new-www/content/jobs/devops-engineer.md

 ## **preferred skills and qualifications  ✅**

 * experience with cloud providers like AWS, Azure, or Google Cloud
-* proficiency with tools like Terraform, AWS CloudFormation, or Ansible to automate infrastructure deployment and management
+* proficiency with tools like AWS CloudFormation, or Ansible to automate infrastructure deployment and management
 * Hands-on experience with Continuous Integration and Continuous Deployment (CI/CD) tools like Jenkins, GitLab CI, CircleCI, or Bamboo
 * experience with managing Docker in production
 * good scripting skills